Constructions and performance of hyperbolic and semi-hyperbolic Floquet codes: Floquet codes

-We have so far only described the initial representatives of the logical operators after the first red sub-round such that they commute with the subsequent green sub-round, however we will now explain how the logical operators are updated after each sub-round.
+We have so far only described the form of the logical operators, however we will now explain how the logical operators are updated after each sub-round.
 After measuring the checks of colour $c\in\{R,G,B\}$, we multiply into each logical operator the $c$-coloured checks that lie within its logical path.
-Updating the choice of representative of the logical operator this way in each sub-round, we guarantee that it will commute with the sub-round of checks that immediately follows.
-This can be understood by noticing how the form of the logical operators changes over a period of six sub-rounds (2 full rounds):
+This maps a logical $\mathcal{V}_r^{X}(P)$ or $\mathcal{V}_r^{Z}(P)$ to $\mathcal{V}_{r + 1\pmod 6}^{X}(P)$ or $\mathcal{V}_{r + 1\pmod 6}^{Z}(P)$, respectively and guarantees that it will commute with the sub-round of checks that immediately follows.
+The following table describes the form of the logical operators over the period of 6 sub-rounds:

 where here each row describes the form of the logical operators on $\mathcal{T}$ and $\mathcal{T}^*_c$ after a given sub-round $r$, which depends on $r\pmod 6$.
 See \Cref{fig:bolza_logical_over_schedule} for the cycle of a logical operator in the Bolza Floquet code, as well as Figure~1 of Ref.~\cite{gidney2021fault} for a similar figure using the honeycomb code.
 An $\bar{X}$-type logical operator in $\mathrm{ISG}(R)$ is mapped to a $\bar{Z}$-type logical operator in $\mathrm{ISG}(R)$ (and vice versa) every three sub-rounds by an automorphism of $\mathrm{ISG}(R)$.
 The same applies to $\mathrm{ISG}(G)$ and $\mathrm{ISG}(B)$.
-Since we must multiple checks into the logicals in each sub-round, the measurement of a logical operator in a Floquet code includes the product of measurement outcomes spanning a sheet in space-time, rather than just a string of measurements in the final round as done for transversal measurement in the surface code.
+Since we must multiply checks into the logicals in each sub-round, the measurement of a logical operator in a Floquet code includes the product of measurement outcomes spanning a sheet in space-time, rather than just a string of measurements in the final round as done for transversal measurement in the surface code.

 So far we have only consider outer logical operators, which move after each sub-round.
 However there are some logical operators, called \textit{inner logical operators} in Ref.~\cite{Hastings2021dynamically}, which commute with all the checks.
 These inner logical operators act non-trivially on the encoded logical qubits of the Floquet code and are products of checks lying along homologically nontrivial cycles of the lattice.
 Each inner logical operator is formed from the product of an $\bar{X}$ and a $\bar{Z}$ logical operator associated with the same homologically nontrivial cycle of the lattice.
 For example, \Cref{fig:honeycomb_logicals} (right) shows the two inner logical operators, $\bar{X}_0\bar{Z}_1$ and $\bar{Z}_0\bar{X}_1$, in the toric honeycomb code.
 One of the four inner logical operator of the Bolza Floquet code can be formed from the product of the $\bar{X}_0$ and $\bar{Z}_1$ logical operators in \Cref{fig:bolza_logicals}.
 However, even though the inner logical operators are formed from a product of check operators, the measurement schedule of the Floquet code is chosen such that it never measures the inner logical operators, only the plaquette stabilisers~\cite{Hastings2021dynamically, vuillot2021planar}.